drakkan/sftpgo/docs/full-configuration.md

   - `ca_certificates`, list of strings.
 Set of root certificate authorities to be used to verify client certificates.
   - `ca_revocation_lists`, list of strings.
 Set a revocation lists, one for each root CA, to be used to check if a client certificate has been revoked.
 The revocation lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `signing_passphrase`, string.
 Passphrase to use to derive the signing key for JWT and CSRF tokens.
 If empty a random signing key will be generated each time SFTPGo starts.
 If you set a signing passphrase you should consider rotating it periodically for added security.
+  - `signing_passphrase_file`, string.
+Defines the path to a file containing the signing passphrase.
+This can be an absolute path or a path relative to the config dir.
+If not empty, it takes precedence over `signing_passphrase`.
+Default: blank.
   - `token_validation`, integer.
 Define how to validate JWT tokens, cookies and CSRF tokens.
 By default all the available security checks are enabled.
 Set to 1 to disable the requirement that a token must be used by the same IP for which it was issued.
 Default: `0`.
   - `max_upload_file_size`, integer.
 Defines the maximum request body size, in bytes, for Web Client/API HTTP upload requests. `0` means no limit.
 Default: `0`.
   - `cors` struct containing CORS configuration.
 SFTPGo uses [Go CORS handler](https://github.com/rs/cors), please refer to upstream documentation for fields meaning and their default values.